 Half Pork Deposit

-Local Pork Share: Price varies for a half pork. $300 deposit
+Local Pork Share: Prices vary for a half pork depending on size. $300 deposit

 These are happy pigs that spend their days outside in the sunshine and fresh air, with plenty of clean grass and space to root.
 They receive no antibiotics or growth hormones.
 Their diet is made up of grass, alfalfa hay, left over produce, and whey from our raw cow milk.
 These pigs have been treated humanely and are clean and healthy; they are butchered in a clean and certified small scale operation and certified for resale.

 Price is $4.00 lb*. on the hang weight, for cut and wrapped pork, you pick the cuts you like and whether you want it cured or fresh.